November 26, 2019

 core.autocrlf in your Git configuration.
 Otherwise, you may get Windows line endings breaking GStreamer shell scripts.

-Next, we set up a few environment variables (note the backslash at the end of each path except the last one):
+Next, we set up a few environment variables (note the backslash at the end of the first three variables):

 SOURCE_DIR directory, like so: